Remedying uncertainty representations in visual inference through Explaining-Away Variational Autoencoders: Supplementary Methods and Experiments

-We trained a version of the EA-VAE with a $\textrm{Log-normal}(0,1)$ prior for $s$.
-Here, we still use a single encoder, but exponentiate the scaling variable after sampling it from a Normal distribution (\Cref{fig:archs}a).
-The loss function of the model resembles \Cref{eqn:EA-SVAEcost}, with the second KL term based upon Normal distributions instead of Laplace.
-The results from this model were qualitatively analogous to the model presented in the main text (\Cref{SIfig:natural}).
+When modeling the scaling variable as a Log-normal distribution, we trained a version of the EA-VAE with a $\textrm{Log-normal}(0,1)$ prior for $s$.
+Similar to the homogeneous encoder, we use a joint encoder.
+This encoder produces mean and scale for Laplace variational posterior and a mean and variance of a Normal for the lognormal scaling variable, which is exponentiated after sampling from a Normal distribution (see \Cref{fig:archs}a for detailed architecture).
+Same as the main text model, $\beta_2$ was decreased linearly from 10 to 1 in the course of the first 100 epochs.
+Here, the loss function of the model resembles \Cref{eqn:EA-SVAEcost}, with the second KL term replaced with the respective KL for Normal distributions